Mega-Fi/megafi-docs/landing/docs/auto-pools/automated-rebalancing.md

 Active rebalancing adjusts your liquidity position within the market's price range by actively adjusting the distribution of tokens in your liquidity pool.
 It ensures your position is always within the active price range to keep earning fees and yields from trading volume.

-Let's understand this by an example of a pool ETH/USDC.
+Let's understand this by an example of a pool ETH/USDm.
 ETH has a volatile price and it could go up or down.

 ### Scenario 1: When $ETH price goes above the range

 When the price of $ETH goes above the maximum price range, your position will go out of range and will stop generating fees and yields.
-Auto-Pools will actively rebalance your position by converting your $ETH to $USDC partially since its price increased to bring your LP position back to the range.
+Auto-Pools will actively rebalance your position by converting your $ETH to $USDm partially since its price increased to bring your LP position back to the range.

 ### Scenario 2: When $ETH price drops below the range

 When the price of $ETH drops below the minimum price range, your position will go out of range and will stop generating fees and yields.
-Auto-Pools will actively rebalance your position by converting your $USDC to $ETH partially since its price decreased to bring your LP position back to the range.
+Auto-Pools will actively rebalance your position by converting your $USDm to $ETH partially since its price decreased to bring your LP position back to the range.

 ### Scenario 3: When $ETH price fluctuates below and above the range